Muatasim-Aswad/github-oauth-app/README.md

 This repository demonstrates a simple implementation of OAuth2 using GitHub.
 The template for this demo is provided by Codecademy.
 The main code handling the OAuth2 logic is located in the `app.js` file.

+**Note:** Parts of this Readme file are auto-generated.
+If something is unclear or you need further information, don't hesitate to reach out.

 ## Technologies Used

 - JavaScript